- Snakes eat themselves due to stress, temperature regulation issues, hypermetabolism, hunger, shedding, constrictive habitat, illness, or confusion.

 This is not believed to be a common occurrence, but it does happen more often than one might think.
 While it may seem that stories of this happening are becoming more frequent, that is likely only because people now are more likely to have the means of recording the phenomenon.

-Also, more people now own snakes as pets, and any rise in the actual occurrences could be due to this fact, as it is hard to keep an artificial habitat exactly the way a natural one would be, leading to overheated, confused or stressed out snakes.
+Also, more people now own snakes as pets, and any rise in the actual occurrences could be due to this fact, as it is hard to keep an artificial habitat exactly the way a natural one would be.
+This can lead to the snake getting overheated, confused, or stressed out.

 So what causes a snake to eat itself?
 The probable causes are examined in detail right here.